|Country:||New Zealand (NZ)|

 Some popular beer styles that make use of the Nelson Sauvin hop include American Ale, Lager & IPA.

 Nelson Sauvin is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
+It can be added either as a fresh hop, or via hop pellets.
 Some popular examples of commercial beers that use 100% Nelson Sauvin hops in their recipes are Alpine Nelson IPA, Hill Farmstead Nelson Single Hop IPA, Dogfish Head I Heard You Like Nelson & Anchor Brewing Humming Ale.

 Nelson Sauvin Hop Substitutions

 If the Nelson Sauvin hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Nelson Sauvin substitutions.

 Is Nelson Sauvin available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the Nelson Sauvin hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 Nelson Sauvin Hop Statistics